 Leave Hopegill Head slightly east of south, sharply left from the direction of approach.
 Climb to the cairn on Sand Hill, and drop down through the scree the other side onto Coledale Hause.

 Cross Coledale Hause keeping slightly right to join the infant Liza Beck as you climb between Grasmoor on your right and Crag Hill to your left.
 The beck is a reliable source of water although you may want to keep an eye on it to refill slightly further up.
-Reaching a junction of paths on the col turn left along a wide path climbing directly to the rather broken trig point on Crag Hill.
+Reaching a junction of paths on the col turn left along a wide path climbing directly to the trig point on Crag Hill.

 The outlook from here, down the length of Coledale to Keswick, Skiddaw, Blencathra and on a clear day includes the northern Pennines, is fantastic.

 From Crag Hill trig point turn right from the direction of approach, to head first south east and then more east.
 A scattered line of cairns marks the way to the top of a ridge, The Scar, dropping quite steeply to a col. On the way down there are two rocky steps of note.
 Neither are difficult to scramble down.

 On the col continue ahead, you soon reach another rocky step which is easily overcome.